Eli Sharabi: October 7 events

 On the morning of October 7, 2023, about 10 Hamas militants infiltrated the Sharabi family's home in Kibbutz Be'eri.
+Eli stated that five militants entered the home, armed with Kalashnikovs and encountered the family in their pajamas.
 According to testimonies, Eli and Lian decided not to resist.
 Lian attempted to state multiple times that she held a British passport in hopes of protection.
 Eli decided to cooperate with the militants, understanding he was to be taken hostage, and left with them hoping this would spare his family.
+He recounted later that as he was leaving his home with the militants he turned his head and told his daughters "I'll come back."

 Lian (48), Noya (16), and Yahel (13) were subsequently murdered in their home.
 That same day, Yossi Sharabi was also abducted and was later killed in captivity.
 An IDF investigation found that Sharabi might have been killed in a building that collapsed following an Israeli airstrike on a different building adjacent to the one in which he was held.
 The investigation also raised the possibility that Sharabi had been murdered by his captors.

 Captivity

 Eli Sharabi survived 491 days in captivity.
 The first 52 days were spent in a safe house in Gaza, where he was held inside the home of a Gazan family, after which he was transferred to tunnels.
 He reported severe conditions including continuous hunger, suffocating air, terrible sanitation, beatings, and iron chains binding his legs the entire time.

 During his captivity, Sharabi was imprisoned with several other hostages at different times, including Ori Danino, Almog Sarusi, and Hersh Goldberg-Polin, who were later murdered by Hamas in a tunnel.
-He spent most of his time with fellow hostage Alon Ohel.
+Goldberg-Polin repeated "He who has a why to live, can bear any how" during their captivity, a quote the stuck with Sharabi.
+During his captivity Sharabi was under the belief that his wife and daughters were alive and had seen the protests campaigning for the hostages release, which he said became his "why" He spent most of his time with fellow hostage Alon Ohel.
 With Or Levy and Alon Ohel, Sharabi taught English to fellow hostage Eliya Cohen using the only book they had, a novel by Leigh Bardugo.

 Sharabi said that Alon Ohel and Eliya Cohen were held in a tunnel, handcuffed and starved while their captors ate full meals in front of them.
 Sharabi supported Ohel and Cohen and was able to communicate with their captors in Arabic, which he speaks fluently; he also frequently spoke to Hamas members about their personal lives.
+Sharabi stated that he had become a father figure to Ohel during their time in captivity and after it was announced that Sharabi was to be released Ohel had a minor panic attack about the separation.